yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 ```

 Below is the prediction for the ```Add-Mul``` model from 1957 to 1961.
-The green dotted lines is the forecast:
+The green dotted lines is the forecast on the testing dataset:

 ![image](https://user-images.githubusercontent.com/59663734/169971211-c9abf75d-bd81-4ef5-bba6-69a3100ad84f.png)